New fishing and diving rules at Grey Nurse Shark aggregation sites

 - Little Broughton Island (www.mpa.nsw.gov.au/psglmp.html)

-- The Bass Point critical habitat site will be delisted in accordance with recommendations from NSW DPI scientists and consideration will be given to realigning the shape of the Magic Point critical habitat site to maintain consistency with other sites and further reduce impacts on shore based fishing.
-In addition the buffer-zone regulations that surrounded critical habitat sites will also be revoked.
-The regulation amendments will occur progressively over the ensuing months and will include public notification and consultation.
+- The Bass Point critical habitat site has been delisted in accordance with recommendations from NSW DPI scientists.
+The shape of the Magic Point and Green Island critical habitat sites have been changed to maintain consistency with other sites; to improve community awareness and compliance; and to reduce impacts on shore-based fishing.
+In addition the buffer-zone regulations that previously surrounded critical habitat sites are in the process of being revoked.

 - All other recreational fishing activities will remain unaffected by the changes, including spinning and trolling with fly or artificial lure, use of soft plastics, jigging, crabbing, hand gathering and spearfishing (other than at Fish Rock – see below).
 However all other existing applicable regulatory controls continue to apply at each site.